ryantd42/NY-Legislative-Git/2023/S2744A-2023/bill.md

  section shall not be deemed a penalty.
 Violation of this  section  shall constitute  a  criminal contempt of court punishable pursuant to section seven hundred fifty of this chapter.
   § 3.
-This act shall take effect December 31, 2023.
+This act shall take effect on the first of April next  succeeding the date on which it shall have become a law.